Patient education: Nausea and vomiting in infants and children (Beyond the Basics)

 Although most children recover from nausea and vomiting without any treatment, it is important to know when to seek help if the child does not get better.

 Spitting up in infants (gastroesophageal reflux) is discussed separately.
-(See "Patient information: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)".)
+(See "Patient education: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)".)

 WHY DOES VOMITING OCCUR?

 Vomiting occurs when nerves in the body or brain sense a trigger, such as food poisoning, certain infections or medicines, or motion.
-Nausea sometimes, but not always, occurs before vomiting.
-Younger children may not be able to describe nausea, although they may complain of a stomach ache or have other general complaints.
+Nausea usually, but not always, occurs before vomiting.
+Younger children may not be able to recognize nausea, although they may complain of a stomach ache or have other general complaints.

 Vomiting often has a benefit since it provides a way for the body to get rid of potentially harmful substances.
 However, medicines and methods to induce vomiting (eg, syrup of ipecac, placing a finger in the throat) are no longer recommended, even if an infant or child has ingested a harmful substance.
 In this case, it is best to immediately call for emergency medical assistance, available in the United States by calling 911.

 Vomit versus spit up — There is a difference between vomiting and spitting up, although the terms are often used interchangeably.
+Vomiting usually has more force behind it and is larger in amount.
 Spitting up often occurs with a burp after feeding.
 The medical term for this is gastroesophageal reflux (GER).
 Most infants spit up milk or formula through the mouth or nose.
-(See "Patient information: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)".)
+(See "Patient education: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)".)

 CAUSES OF VOMITING